A substandard candle: the low-$\nu$ method at few-GeV neutrino energies: Models and simulations

 \subsection{GiBUU}

 The GiBUU theory framework is described in detail in Ref.~\cite{Buss:2011mx}.
 GiBUU uses a nuclear ground state based on the local density approximation and incorporates a momentum-dependent mean-field nuclear potential into cross-section calculations to describe all interaction modes in a consistent way, as further detailed in Refs.~\cite{Leitner:2008ue,Gallmeister:2016dnq}.
 GiBUU does not explicitly include any RPA correction, although its careful treatment of bound nucleons would seem to require a much weaker RPA correction than used in some other models~\cite{Lalakulich:2012hs}.
-GiBUU uses a phenomenological 2p2h model based on Ref.~\cite{OConnell:1972edu} and tuned in Ref.~\cite{Dolan:2018sbb}.
-The model involves a normalization scaling that is linear with the difference between the proton and neutron content of the target nucleon, making GiBUU's 2p2h prediction for an \argon target significantly larger than for other models.
+GiBUU uses a phenomenological 2p2h model based on Ref.~\cite{OConnell:1972edu} and driven by electron scattering data, as described in Ref.~\cite{Gallmeister:2016dnq}.
+For the extension to neutrino interactions, the model involves a normalization scaling that is linear with the difference between the proton and neutron content of the target nucleon.
+This behaviour has been validated with exclusive \ch cross-section measurements in Ref.~\cite{Dolan:2018sbb} and makes GiBUU's 2p2h prediction significantly larger than that of other models.
 GiBUU's treatment of FSI also differs substantially from that of other models considered in this work, using quantum-kinetic transport theory to propagate outgoing hadrons through the nucleus.
 GiBUU's FSI describes the evolution of the phase space density for each hadron under the influence of the same mean field potential that is used for the initial nuclear ground state in the cross-section calculation.